We’ve recently travelled to the incredible Sao Miguel in the Azores.

 Apart from other places in the Azores, Furnas is one of the main tourist attractions on Sao Miguel.

 With the steam coming out the ground day and night, the town feels very mystical yet extremely authentic.

 Our tip: Furnas can be enjoyed on any day, even rainy!

 We highly recommend to keep your sunny days for the lakes and explore the town on a cloudy, rainy day as you will enjoy it either way!

 We booked an incredible Airbnb experience with Eleutério to explore Furnas.
-The evening tour included sightseeing, fantastic meal and hot springs.
+The evening tour included sightseeing, a fantastic meal and hot springs.
 A must!